Jumping Back Into Photography

 Regardless of the reason, I think most people would agree that you simply cannot have too many hobbies.

-I start playing around with the idea of photography when my family purchased a Fujifilm camera for family-specific events.
+I started playing around with the idea of photography when my family purchased a Fujifilm camera for family-specific events.
 I don't recall the specific model, but I do recall it was a point-and-shoot camera without an interchangeable lens.
 However, it was of great value to someone, like myself, who couldn't afford any other camera.
 I took about 10,000 shots with that camera over a 3-5 year span.
 Most notably, all of my trips to California were documented through this camera.

 When possible, I would borrow my sister's camera, which is a Sony SLT-A58.
 This camera was great and allowed for some of my best early shots, especially those taken in Utah's and Nevada's parks.